A-Jama01/Scrabble_Group25/README.md

 Sequence Diagrams (@author: Monishkumar Sivakumar) - The sequence diagrams have been changed based on the feedback, and they have been changed to include both the views as well as the controller.

+UML Diagrams (@author: Abdurahman Jama, Christina Dang, Henry Lin) - The UML Diagrams for the new view classes and controller have been added in

 ## Known Issues
 - Word's cannot be Placed